stephengold/Maud/README.md

 ### Views modes of the Editor Screen

-The Editor Screen operates in 3 "view modes", namely:
+The Editor Screen operates in 3 "view modes":
 "Scene Mode", "Score Mode", and "Hybrid Mode".
-You can change the view mode using the "View -> Mode" submenu or use the backtick ("`") keyboard shortcut to cycle through these modes.
+You can change the view mode using the "View -> Select mode" submenu or use the backtick ("`") keyboard shortcut to cycle through these modes.

 <table>